daveingle/chatgpt-app-experiment/docs/artifacts/GPT_Thoughts.md

 It seems the user wants to update the Iris.md file, specifically adding tasks after the “## Current Task:” section.
 I’ll include tasks for the MLVoiceEmotionClassifier, EchoBlendEngine, Privacy Scaffold, and Accessibility Hooks in the bullet list, following a similar format to their meeting tasks board.
 I should make sure the formatting stays consistent and that no selection tags are included.
 Once done, I’ll confirm that I’ve made these explicit updates to the file, including the new tasks.

+The user wants me to continue my work, and while they’re offering help, I might ask for some things like specific file paths or confirm project details, like architecture choices or secure enclave key names.
+I’ll keep things moving forward as expected without needing tools.
+I’ll reply as Iris, telling them the status, what I’m going to do next, and maybe gently ask if they could provide any further resources, such as a dataset or project settings, to keep things clear and progressing smoothly!

+Okay, the user wants to know which files to create or focus on.
+Based on what we’ve done so far with the PromptCraft app repo, they need to focus on these:

+​	•	Create DataVault.swift inside the Services package.

+​	•	Edit EchoBlendEngine.swift.

+​	•	Look into IntensityProfile.swift (possibly inside the Classifier package).

+​	•	Add QuickLookPreview.swift in a QuickLook extension target.

+​	•	Make sure the balanced dataset path is correct and update the dataset file if necessary.

+​	•	Also check for any needed updates in Package.swift for dependencies.

+These are clear instructions for next steps!

 # Kai